adamranieri/2207Java/activities/mini-web-app.md

 1. Make a new gradle project
 2. Add Javalin as a dependency
 3. Add GSON as a dependency
-4. Make a RESTful api that supports the getting and posting the resource
+4. Make a RESTful api that supports the follwing routes
+   1. GET /resources
+   2. GET /resources/id
+   3. POST /resources/id
-   1. You can choose the resource
+5. You can choose the resource
       1. Doctors
       2. Accountants
       3. Cars
       4. Students
       5. etc..
-5. Create a postman folder that has requests for all the crud operations
+6. Create a postman folder that has requests for all the crud operations